MozillaSecurity/funfuzz/autobisect-js/README.md

 `funfuzz/autobisect-js/autoBisect.py -p "--fuzzing-safe --no-threads --ion-eager testcase.js" -b "--enable-debug --enable-more-deterministic --enable-nspr-build"`

 This will take about 45 - 60 minutes on a relatively recent powerful computer on Linux / Mac, assuming each compilation takes about 3 minutes, and we should be able to find the problem within 16+ tests.
-For Windows where each compilation is assumed to take 6 minutes, it might take about 2 hours.
+For Windows where each compilation is assumed to take 6 minutes, it may take about 2 hours.

 If you have an internet connection, and the testcase causes problems with (1) a downloaded js shell and (2) these problems started happening within the last month, you can try bisecting using downloaded builds: